 Mobile payments are the new trend as they are experiencing rapid growth.
 Mobile and smartphone payments, also known as contactless payments, include smartphone payment options like Apple Pay, Google Pay, and Samsung Pay.

-According to Statista, in 2021, more than four out of 10 US smartphone users used contactless payment at least once.
-Also, another Statista survey confirms that the use of apps like Apple Pay and Google Pay is expected to double between 2020 and 2025.
+Now, in the US, 53% of digital wallet users use digital wallets more frequently than traditional methods.
+And a Statista survey confirms that the use of apps like Apple Pay and Google Pay is expected to double between 2020 and 2025.

 And this was to be expected, right?
 Most people, the ones that are digitally savvy and always have their smartphone with them, will always be inclined to pay through their mobile.